 Kampala is one of the cities of Uganda located on the shores of Lake Victoria about 40 km from Entebbe international airport in central region of Uganda.
 Kampala has various attractions, culture, hospitality and tourist activities that will amaze you before touring the rest of Uganda.
-Here are the 5 top exciting places to visit while in Kampala they include; Kasubi royal tombs, National museum, Namugongo martyrs shrine, Bahai temple, Ndere culture Centre and more attractive place Visit Kampala, travel Kampala – Uganda.
+Some of the top exciting places to visit while on tour in Kampala city include; Kasubi royal tombs, National museum, Namugongo martyrs shrine, Bahai temple, Ndere culture Centre and more attractive place Visit Kampala, travel Kampala – Uganda.
 Find all that Kampala has to offer; amazing attractions, Entertainment, Custom, Dining, scenery and more.
 Few cities across Uganda can rival the happy life of Kampala-some have branded it the “The City of Enjoyment” Kampala is the city where being bored is never an option.

 KASUBI ROYAL TOMBS.

 Kasubi royal tomb is a unique site in Kampala to visit, Kasubi tomb is burial ground for the Buganda kings and the members of the royal family that have passed on.
 Kasubi royal tomb is rich in cultural heritage and political leadership of Buganda kingdom.
 Tombs lies along Masiro road on Kasubi hill one of Kampala’s seven hills.
 Many traditional ceremonies are carried out at Kasubi tombs like Custom, welcoming the moon, consulting the ancestors, traditional medicine people come to seek blessings of their ancestors as well as the kabaka (present king) in case he needs to travel out of the country visit Kampala sights so as you know four Kings that they have buried at Kasubi Royal tombs these involve;